abotalov/waiting_rspec_matchers/README.md

 [![Build Status](https://travis-ci.org/abotalov/waiting_rspec_matchers.svg?branch=master)](https://travis-ci.org/abotalov/waiting_rspec_matchers)

 When writing end-to-end tests there is often a necessity to wait for something to happen.
-Libraries like Capybara provide some functionality to ease it but this functionality doesn't cover all needed cases.
+Libraries like Capybara, Watir-Webdriver provide some functionality to ease it but this functionality doesn't cover all needed cases.
 Sometimes you need to wait for a more specific condition.

 This is where this gem aims to help.